singnet/dev-portal/docs/products/DecentralizedAIPlatform/Sandbox/templates-overview/index.md

 If you click **`PROCEED`**:
   - Your current project session will be terminated.
-  - A new project will be created that contains only the essential files (`index.js` and `styles.js`).
+  - A new project will be created that contains only the essential files (`index.js` and `style.css`).

 If you click **`CANCEL`**:
   - The dialog will be closed.